-Kayak Brinnon - Kayak Brinnon is located at Yelvik’s Beach on Hjelvicks Road and Hwy 101 North in Brinnon, WA.
-Hourly rentals are available at Yelvik’s Beach every day 10:00 am to 6:00 pm throughout the summer.
+Kayak Brinnon - Located at Yelvik’s Beach on Hjelvicks Road and Hwy 101 North in Brinnon, WA.
+Hourly rentals available every day 10am to 6pm throughout the summer.
 Please call ahead for tours and deliveries.

 Sport Townsend - Maps, kayaks and kayak gear.